 TORONTO [Peter Paul Media] — Simone Sandler was described as a sweet and caring young woman who worked for a local film company during the summer.
 She recruited “extras” for movies and commercials from noon until evening.

-The last time anyone saw her alive was July 23, 1994.
+The last time anyone saw the 21-year-old alive was July 23, 1994.
 She left her Thornhill home in the afternoon on the way to Yonge Street, where she recruited individuals between College and Dundas Streets who were interested in being “extras” in upcoming commercials and movies.

 At the time of her disappearance, Sandler was 5’5″ tall and weighed about 125 lbs.
 With her clipboard in hand, she would approach passers-by, noting their information for future contact.
 During her work, she made friends with hot dog vendors, the homeless, and young adults who resided in hostels within the downtown core.

 Local vendors knew her by name.

 On the afternoon of July 23, Sandler was spotted near Yonge and Gerrard Streets with her “EXTRAS FOR FILMS 920-6092,” sign close by.
 When she failed to come home that night, her parents contacted police and filed a missing persons report.

 A week later on July 30, two drivers driving along Lakeshore Boulevard spotted something floating in the water.
 When they stopped and looked into the Keating Channel, they immediately phoned police.
 The Keating Channel is where the Don River meets Lake Ontario.

 When police arrived, they discovered Sandler’s body naked from the waist down.
 She had a plastic bag tied around her head.
 An investigation revealed that Sandler’s body “appeared to have been there for a number of days.”